 - “Your people, Mr. President, is a great beast.”

-- “If we lean too much towards democracy, we will soon fall into monarchy.”
+- “If we lean too much towards democracy, we will soon fall into a monarchy.”

 Please leave a comment.